People Want This Politician To Resign After He Said Southern Europeans Spend On Booze And Women

 Meanwhile, the leader of the group of social democratic MEPs, Gianni Pittella, said Dijsselbloem wasn’t fit for public office, and called his comments discriminatory.

 On Wednesday, Portugal’s socialist prime minister, Antonio Costa, chimed in, demanding Dijsselbloem’s resignation.
-Costa described the Dutch finance minister’s remark as “racist, xenophobic and sexist.”
+Costa described the Dutch finance minister’s remark as “racist, xenophobic, and sexist.”

-Renzi, Pittella and Costa’s stance is likely to weigh heavily on Dijsselbloem’s fate as their political parties, and the Dutch finance minister’s Labour party are all part of the same centre-left alliance in the European parliament.
+Renzi, Pittella, and Costa’s stance is likely to weigh heavily on Dijsselbloem’s fate, as their political parties and the Dutch finance minister’s Labour party are all part of the same centre-left alliance in the European parliament.

 But Dijsselbloem’s loose-lipped comments also caused some anxiety among centre-right politicians.